natenberenstein/expo-tcg-todo/README.md

 - `src/domain/todos.ts` for reducer and selector logic.
 - `src/theme/tokens.ts` for color, spacing, radius, and lane tokens.
+- `src/components/Pill.tsx` for the compact status and filter control.
 - `src/components/TodoRow.tsx` for a reusable task row.
 - `src/components/ProgressRail.tsx` for a small animated progress component.